Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ```
 4. Refresh your [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker) to view the form.

-This code creates a multipart from with three fields.
-A "name" text box, a rating slider and a file submission button.
-When you click submit, this will POST a multipart form to "/foodtracker" with the data from the form.
+This code creates a multipart form with three fields.
+A name text box, a rating slider and a `Browse` button to select files.
+When you click submit, it will `POST` a multipart form to "/foodtracker" with the data from the form.

-### Using Bodyparser on the POST route of `"/foodtracker"`
+### Using BodyParser on the POST route of "/foodtracker"

-1. Open FoodServer  `Sources > Application > Application.swift` file.
+1. Open the FoodServer  `Sources > Application > Application.swift` file.
-2. Connect `BodyParser` Middleware.
+2. Connect the `BodyParser` middleware.

-inside the `postInit()` function add BodyParser to your route:
+Inside the `postInit()` function, add `BodyParser` to your route:
 ```swift
 router.post("/foodtracker", middleware: BodyParser())
 ```
-3. Add a Kitura 1 style POST route for "/foodtracker".
+3. Add a Kitura 1 style `POST` route for "/foodtracker".

-Add the following code beneath your BodyParser route:
+Add the following code beneath your `BodyParser` route:
 ```swift
 router.post("/foodtracker") { request, response, next in
     next()
 }
 ```
-4. Parse the `Request` body with BodyParser.
+4. Parse the `request` body with `BodyParser`.

 Add the following code inside your “/foodtracker" post route above `next()`:
 ```swift